RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 ### Fonts

-You have to install [CMU Serif](https://www.cufonfonts.com/font/cmu-serif) (which this documentation uses) to get some of the preset styles for [[Theorem callouts|theorem callouts]] displayed properly.
+You have to install [CMU Serif](https://www.cufonfonts.com/font/cmu-serif) to get some of the [preset styles for theorem callouts](https://ryotaushio.github.io/obsidian-math-booster/theorem-callouts/styling.html) displayed properly.

 Additionally, [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP) is required for render the preset styles properly in Japanese.